qualcomm-linux/build-guide/topic/k2c-qli-build-ga/flash_images.rst

    ADB <https://docs.qualcomm.com/bundle/publicresource/topics/80-70020-253/faqs.html#install-adb>`__
    to the device.

-4. Move the device to EDL mode by running the following command on the host computer:
+4. Move the device into EDL mode in a terminal on the host computer:

    .. container:: nohighlight